freedomofpress/securedrop/docs/tails_guide.rst

 application, or if the journalist's username, password, and two-factor token are stolen.
 The extra configuration that is required is handled by this script.

-Our ``install.sh`` sets up Tails to work with SecureDrop every time you login.
+Our ``./admin tailsconfig`` tool sets up Tails to work with SecureDrop every time you login.
 As long as Tails is booted with the persistent volume enabled then you can open the Tor Browser and connect to the Journalist Interface as normal.

 Create bookmarks for Source and Journalist Interfaces
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~